Nicolas-M-Wong/Upscale/C++/README.md

 As of right now there is only the inverse matrix, determinant, transpose and matricial product developp using very basic array to handle the matrix.
 The objective is to be using the vector instead of array to make the programm more versatile.

 The roadmap is the following for the pre release state:
- - *V0.1 get the basic mathematical function fonctionning with either array or vector*
+ - *V0.1 get the basic mathematical function fonctionning with either array*
- - *V0.2 get the basic mathematical function fonctionning with vector of any dimension*
- - *V0.3 add the different matrix and algorithm to have a functionnal resizing matrix program*
+ - *V0.2 add the different matrix and algorithm to have a functionnal resizing matrix program*